|Health Products (Cosmetic Products - ASEAN Cosmetic Directive) Regulations 2007|

 The Cosmetics Control Unit (CCU), a unit in HSA, was set up in November 1995 to administer the regulatory control of cosmetic products.

-In accordance with the ACD, a cosmetic product in Singapore is defined as any substance or preparation that is intended to be placed in contact with the various external parts of the human body (epidermis, hair system, nails, lips, eyes and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, correcting body odors, protecting them or keeping them in good condition.
-Cosmetic products include skincare products, make-up colors, bath and shower preparations.
+In accordance with the ACD, a cosmetic product in Singapore is defined as any substance or preparation that is intended to be placed in contact with the external parts of the human body e.g. skin, hair, nails, lips, or mouth including gums, teeth, tongue, for the purpose of cleaning them, perfuming them, changing their appearance, correcting body odours or protecting them or keeping them in good condition.
+(Use the Classification Guide for Cosmetic Products to check if a product is a cosmetic or not)

 In addition, HSA divides cosmetics into two categories: lower risk cosmetics and high risk cosmetics.
 The classification is defined only for determine the notification fees.
 The fee for high risk cosmetics is higher than low risk cosmetics.